 FEEDING PROGRAM FOR MALNOURISHED CHILDREN AND NURSING MOTHERS

-We provide two stable meals a day to 500 children under the age of five, and to 200 nursing and pregnant mothers, five days a week, in the Gondar Jewish compound.
-An official study conducted by the public health department of the University of Gondar determined that nearly 50% of children ages five and under in the Jewish community suffer from severe malnutrition according to the criteria established by the WHO.
-With additional funds we would be able to expand this program to children over the age of five.
+We work together with SSEJ to provide one stable meal a day to 500 children under the age of five, and to 200 nursing and pregnant mothers, five days a week, in the Gondar Jewish compound.
 All children in the program are monitored by an on-site nurse and a pediatrician who track their height and weight.
 Local people are employed to help cook and prepare the meals.